-How to Visit Stonehenge For Free | Everything You Need to Know
+How to Visit Stonehenge For Free in 2024 | Everything You Need to Know

-Want to know how to visit Stonehenge for free?
-Learn everything about the different ways that you can see Stonehenge for free and if this is the best option for visiting this prehistoric monuments.
+In this post you’ll learn everything about the different ways that you can see Stonehenge for free and if this is the best option for visiting this prehistoric monuments.

 Yes, you might say it’s only some big stones in a circle, what’s the big deal?
 Well, this ancient site captures the imagination of many and draws in thousands of visitors every year.

-It’s also a World Heritage Site and best known prehistoric monument in Europe.
+It’s also a UNESCO World Heritage Site and best known prehistoric monument in Europe.
 Now, how many stones in a circle can you say that about?
 None

 Stonehenge is one of the most visited sites in the UK, and if you are planning a visit to London, it should be at the top of your list of day trips from London.